In Exercises 54–60, convert each polar equation to a rectangular ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 54–60, convert each polar equation to a rectangular equation.
-Then use your knowledge of the rectangular equation to graph the polar equation in a polar coordinate system. θ = 3π/4
+Then use your knowledge of the rectangular equation to graph the polar equation in a polar coordinate system. r = 5 csc θ

 Verified Solution